flatwaterfreepress/social-share-buttons/README.md

 **Buttons**: Round buttons are displayed below the story meta data at the bottom of articles.

+**Networks**: Facebook, X, LinkedIn are included, plus a 'Copy this link' option, email and link to the story download folder, if that option is enabled.

 ### Notes

 **Theme-specific**: These are built to work with Flatwater's custom Wordpress theme, a child theme of Chaplin by Anders Noren.
 You'll see spots where we're hooking into specific Chaplin functions to output the buttons.